Product Design, Consumer Social

 My Approach

 Within the product development cycle, UBDI had already validated its problem space, formulated a hypothesis, and defined its feature set.
-I joined at the beginning of the UX phase, grounding my work on the following mindset:
+I came in at the beginning of the UX phase, grounding my work on two core perspectives:

-Wearing Multiple Hats: In a pre-seed startup, responsibilities are incredibly fluid, with each member pitching in to support wherever they can.
-While my primary focus was designing UBDI’s consumer product, I also contributed to initiatives across marketing, operations, and engineering.
-My involvement in these roles gave me more context into the company, team, and customers, allowing me to become more thoughtful and empathetic as a designer.
+Wearing Multiple Hats: In a pre-seed startup, responsibilities are incredibly fluid: everyone is a generalist, and pitches in wherever they can.
+While my primary focus was designing UBDI’s consumer product, I also supported initiatives across customer support, engineering, and operations.
+These cross-functional experiences gave me deeper context into the company, team, and its users, helping me become more thoughtful and effective in my design role.

 My Process